-This data is collected guarterly and reported in the Child Protection Minimum Dataset.
-Latest data from Q2 2023/24 = 58
+This data is collected quarterly and reported in the Child Protection Minimum Dataset.
+Latest data from Q4 2023/24 = 43

-An increase in this figure could reflect the increasing focus on responding to young people in conflict with the law through the Children's Hearing System rather than within an adult criminal justice system.
+An increase in previous figures could reflect the increasing focus on responding to young people in conflict with the law through the Children's Hearing System rather than within an adult criminal justice system.
 It is too early to determine if this is the case but will be a key focus over the next few years.
-Figures are relatively small so increases and decreases in the data need to be considered over a longer period of time.
+We are seeing adecrease this quarter however, figures are relatively small so increases and decreases in the data need to be considered over a longer period.